omiridoue/raphtory-pyvis-streamlit/README.md

 ## References

 Bush, H., P. West, and L. Michell (1997).
 The role of friendship groups in the uptake and maintenance of smoking amongst pre-adolescent and adolescent children: Distribution of Frequencies.
 Working Paper No. 62.
-MRC Medical Sociology Unit Glasgow.
+MRC Medical Sociology Unit Glasgow. <br>
 Michell, L. (1997a).
 Pressure groups: young people's accounts of peer pressure to smoke.
 Social Sciences in Health, 3, 3-17.
 Michell, L. (1997b).
 Loud, sad or bad: young people's perceptions of peer groups and smoking.
 Health Education Research, 12(1), 1-14.
 Michell, L., and A. Amos (1997).
 Girls, pecking order and smoking.
 Social Science and Medicine, 44, 1861-1869.